About The Phu Quoc Ridgeback

 EXERCISE & TRAINING

-An active and intelligent breed, they will require ample exercise.
-They excel when given mental stimulation in the form of training.
+An active and intelligent breed, they will require moderate to ample exercise.
+They excel when given mental stimulation and training.

 Alert, keen, loyal and sweet.
 They show caution to strangers but warm up quickly.
 Very loving to their owners.

 They are a hardy breed, known to live between 12-15 years.
-It is recommended to watch for Hip Dysplasia, Patellar Luxation and Bloat.
+It is recommended to watch for Dermoid Sinus, Patellar Luxation and Bloat.